kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

   - At the initial implementation before edge-mc side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
   - This should be changed to be generated according to EdgePlacement spec.
 - This CR is a placeholder for defining how edge-syncer behaves, and will be extended/split/merged according to further design discussion.
-- One CR is initially created by the command for KubeStellar Syncer enablement in mb-ws (`kubectl kubestellar syncer-gen <name>`)
+- One CR is initially created by the command for KubeStellar-Syncer enablement in mb-ws (`kubectl kubestellar syncer-gen <name>`)
   - The CR name is `<name>` and the contents are empty.
-  - This name is registered in the bootstrap manifests for KubeStellar Syncer install and KubeStellar Syncer is told to watch the CR of this name.
+  - This name is registered in the bootstrap manifests for KubeStellar-Syncer install and KubeStellar-Syncer is told to watch the CR of this name.
-- Currently KubeStellar Syncer watches all CRs in the workspace
+- Currently KubeStellar-Syncer watches all CRs in the workspace
-  - KubeStellar Syncer merges them and decides which resources are down/up synced based on the merged information.
+  - KubeStellar-Syncer merges them and decides which resources are down/up synced based on the merged information.
   - This behavior may be changed to only watching the default CR once Placement Translator is to be the component that generates the CR from EdgePlacement: [related issue]({{ config.repo_url }}/pull/284#pullrequestreview-1375667129)

 ### SyncerConfig